The Bell Inn, Long Hanborough

-The Bell Inn, Long Hanborough is a well-established Grade II listedrestaurant and public house in the village of Long Hanborough, Oxfordshire, England.
+The Bell Inn, Long Hanborough is a well-established Grade II listed restaurant and public house in the village of Long Hanborough, Oxfordshire, England.

 The Bell borders the grounds of Blenheim Palace, Woodstock where Sir Winston Churchill was born.
 It is approximately 5 mi from Witney.

 It was renovated in 2008, providing an open-plan interior with bar and restaurant.
 Outside, there are views over the Evenlode Valley.

 The pub featured in a food riot by women at the turn of the 19th century.

 Parts of the building date from the seventeenth century, but it has been extended and modified subsequently.